ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - What insights can be gained from the median ratings of RSVP Movies' productions?
     - Are there instances where median ratings differ significantly from average ratings?

-4. How do actors contribute to the overall performance and success of RSVP Movies' productions?
+4. How do characters contribute to the overall performance and success of RSVP Movies' productions?
     - Which characters have consistently performed well in terms of box office success?
     - Are there specific characters associated with high-rated movies?

 5. How do the directors impact the success of RSVP Movies' films?
     - How do different directors contribute to the overall success of RSVP Movies' films?
     - What is the distribution of box office performance across different directors?

+6. How does movie duration contribute to the success of RSVP Movies' productions?
+    - Have movies become longer or shorter over time?
+    - Are high performing genres associated with longer or shorter movies?
+    - Are movies from specific regions consistently longer or shorter?
+    - Do viewers tend to prefer shorter or longer movies?

+7. How does language contribute to the diversity and evolution of films within the dataset?
+    - Which languages are most prevalent in the dataset?
+    - Are high performing genres associated with a particular set of languages?

 ## Business Task